Entomologie III

 Terrestrial Zoology

-Our studies belong to the Senckenberg Research Field Biodiversity, Systematics and Evolution, Biodiversity and Environment and Biodiversity and Climate, respectively.
+The research work is assigned to the Senckenberg research areas Biodiversity, Systematics and Evolution, Biodiversity and Environment and Biodiversity and Climate.

 History